 The staff celebrates Trudy’s birthday with a raucous and ribald party.
-Meanwhile, David escalates his war with Neil, but gets an ego boost when headhunters from a public speaking agency arrive and for some inexplicable reason want to hire him.
+Meanwhile, David escalates his war with Neil, but gets an ego boost when headhunters from a public speaking agency arrive and want to hire him.

 Gareth catches Tim locking lips with Rachel and immediately grows jealous of them; David has his first public speaking engagement and manages to make a mess of the whole thing, thanks to a new earring, an undershirt and a boombox.

 It’s Comic Relief Day in the office and everyone acts silly in the name of charity.
 Dawn sells kisses for money, which leads to a new development in her relationship with Tim.
 David performs the most awkward dance in television history.